jgoerzen/docker-debian-base/README.md

 Here are the images I provide from this repository:

 - jgoerzen/debian-base-minimal
-  - Provides working sysvinit, syslogd, cron and at, and logrotate.
+  - Provides working sysvinit, syslogd, cron, anacron, at, and logrotate.
   - syslogd is configured to output to the docker log system by default.
 - jgoerzen/debian-base-standard - everything above, plus:
   - Utilities: less, nano, vim-tiny, man-db (for viewing manpages)